nasirayyub/mixerp/README.md

 **Use Case for #1**

-You want to scale your *popular website* to multiple server.
+You want to scale your *popular website* to multiple servers.

 **Use Case for #2**